nabil-k/Cafe-Chill/README.md

 # Cafe-Chill ☕
-A website where people can chill, listen to lofi music, and meet new people.
+A website where people can listen to lofi music, meet new people, and just simply chill.